igvteam/igv-reports/docs/index.md

 --filter-config test/data/variants/filter_config.yaml \
 --output docs/examples/example_vcf_tabulator.html

+#### Example use of samtools ```--exclude-flags``` option

-#### Use ```--exclude-flags``` option to include duplicate alignments in report by specifying a samtools `--exclude-flags` value.
+Use `--exclude-flags` value of 512 to include duplicate alignments in report by specifying a samtools `--exclude-flags` value.
 Default value is 1536 which filters duplicates and vendor-failed reads.

 create_reports test/data/dups/dups.bed \
 --genome hg19 \